zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 **Note:** Trainium instances are only available in certain regions.
 You can check which regions support them [here](https://repost.aws/articles/ARmXIF-XS3RO27p0Pd1dVZXQ/what-regions-have-aws-inferentia-and-trainium-instances).

+Also enable AWS FSx for Lustre CSI driver and deployment of FSx-L volume by setting `enable_aws_fsx_csi_driver` and `deploy_fsx_volume` variables in the file to `true`.
+The rest of the resources can be set to `false`, since they aren't used in this fine-tuning example.

 Run the installation script to set up an EKS cluster with all required add-ons:

 ```bash